TeddyEngel/Luoop/README.md

 This is an implementation of an object-oriented module, coded entirely in Lua.
 It is meant to be simple and flexible, and the main features are multiple inheritance, overloading and custom contructor / destructor calling.

-If you feel like contributing / reporting a bug, please get in touch: engel.teddy[at]gmail.com

 Features
 --------